String (computer science): Representations

+Dope vectors

+The length of a string can be stored in a dope vector, separate from the storage holding the actual characters.
+The IBM PL/I (F) compiler used a string dope vector (SDV) for variable-length strings and for passing string parameters.
+The SDV contains a current length and a maximum length, and is not adjacent to the string proper.
+After PL/I (F), IBM dropped the SDV in favor of length-prefixed strings.

 Null-terminated

 The length of a string can be stored implicitly by using a special terminating character; often this is the null character (NUL), which has all bits zero, a convention used and perpetuated by the popular C programming language.
 Hence, this representation is commonly referred to as a C string.
 This representation of an n-character string takes n + 1 space (1 for the terminator), and is thus an implicit data structure.

 In terminated strings, the terminating code is not an allowable character in any string.
 Strings with length field do not have this limitation and can also store arbitrary binary data.

 An example of a null-terminated string stored in a 10-byte buffer, along with its ASCII (or more modern UTF-8) representation as 8-bit hexadecimal numbers is:

 The length of the string in the above example, "FRANK", is 5 characters, but it occupies 6 bytes.
 Characters after the terminator do not form part of the representation; they may be either part of other data or just garbage.
 (Strings of this form are sometimes called ASCIZ strings, after the original assembly language directive used to declare them.)